sonjaxxxx/CRM-Power-Bi-analysis/README.md

 products – product portfolio, product series, and sales prices sales_teams – sales agents, managers, and regional offices

-The tables were connected through shared business keys such as account, product, and sales agent to enable analysis across sales, customer, product, and team dimensions.
+The tables were connected through shared business keys such as account, product, and sales agent, enabling analysis across sales, customer, product, and team dimensions.

+SQL Data Preparation & Analysis

+The raw CRM data was imported into SQL Server and validated before being used for analysis in Power BI.

-### Key Steps
+Key Steps

-- Reviewed table structure, data types, and data quality.
+Reviewed table structure, data types, and data quality.
-- Standardized inconsistent categorical values.
+Standardized inconsistent categorical values.
-- Identified and corrected 1,480 inconsistent product records (`GTXPro` → `GTX Pro`).
+Identified and corrected 1,480 inconsistent product records (GTXPro → GTX Pro).
-- Validated missing values and checked for duplicate opportunity IDs.
+Validated missing values and checked for duplicate opportunity IDs.
-- Validated relationships between pipeline, account, product, and sales team tables.
+Validated relationships between pipeline, account, product, and sales team tables.
-- Calculated revenue, win rate, average deal value, sales cycle, and opportunity volume.
+Calculated revenue, win rate, average deal value, sales cycle, and opportunity volume.
-- Created customer segments based on company revenue.
+Created customer segments based on company revenue.
-- Analyzed product performance across customer segments.
+Analyzed product performance across customer segments.

-### Key Findings
+Key Findings

-- Won deals generated approximately **$10.01M in revenue** with a **63.15% win rate**.
+Won deals generated approximately $10.01M in revenue with a 63.15% win rate.
-- The top three products generated approximately **83.5% of total won revenue**.
+The top three products generated approximately 83.5% of total won revenue, indicating significant revenue concentration.
-- Large accounts generated approximately **$6.75M in won revenue**.
+Large accounts generated approximately $6.75M in won revenue.
-- Large and Mid-Market accounts had almost identical average deal values of **~$2.42K**, compared with **~$2.13K for Small accounts**.
+Large and Mid-Market accounts had almost identical average deal values of ~$2.42K, compared with ~$2.13K for Small accounts.
-- Small accounts achieved the highest win rate at **64.09%**, while Mid-Market accounts had the lowest at **61.22%**.
+Small accounts achieved the highest win rate at 64.09%, while Mid-Market accounts had the lowest at 61.22%.
-- Product conversion performance varied across customer segments.
+Product conversion performance varied across customer segments, suggesting that product performance should be evaluated in the context of customer type rather than in isolation.
+Power BI Dashboard

+The cleaned and validated SQL data was connected to Power BI to build an interactive dashboard focused on revenue performance, revenue drivers, customer segments, product performance, and conversion behavior.

+Revenue Performance & Drivers

+Business question:
+How is the business performing, and what are the key drivers of revenue?

+Ovde kasnije ubaciš screenshot prve Power BI stranice.

+Kada završimo ostale stranice, dodajemo njihove screenshots i business questions ispod njih.

+Business Recommendations

+Based on the analysis:

+Monitor product revenue concentration, as approximately 83.5% of won revenue is generated by the top three products.
+Prioritize Large accounts for revenue scale, while recognizing that their average deal value is nearly identical to Mid-Market accounts.
+Investigate Mid-Market conversion performance, as this segment combines high average deal value with the lowest overall win rate.
+Use product–customer segment performance when evaluating sales opportunities, since conversion rates vary across customer/product combinations.
+Investigate underperforming product–segment combinations before reallocating sales resources, as differences in conversion identify opportunities for further analysis but do not establish causation.
+Business Impact

+The analysis provides a structured view of the factors associated with sales performance and can support more informed commercial decision-making.

+By combining revenue, conversion, product, and customer-level analysis, the dashboard can help stakeholders:

+Identify key revenue drivers by distinguishing between sales volume and average deal value.
+Evaluate revenue concentration and dependence on highest-performing products.
+Improve customer targeting across Small, Mid-Market, and Large accounts.
+Assess product–customer fit.
+Identify potential conversion opportunities.
+Support sales and pipeline prioritization.
+Monitor changes in revenue, deal value, and conversion over time.
+Potential Business Value

+The analysis can support decisions around customer targeting, product positioning, sales resource allocation, and pipeline prioritization, helping commercial teams focus on opportunities with stronger potential business value.

+Tools & Technologies
+SQL Server / SSMS – data cleaning, validation, transformation, joins, segmentation, and exploratory analysis Power BI – data modeling, DAX measures, interactive analysis, and dashboard development DAX – revenue, win rate, average deal value, sales cycle, and customer/product performance calculations